mfp/extprot/doc/extensions.md

 * an array is the empty array.
 * a tuple is a tuple consisting of the default values of its types, if they are all defined.
-* the default value of a message is the first message variant with the fields having the default values corresponding to their types (if they are all defined)
+* a message is the first message variant with the fields having the default values corresponding to their types, if they are all defined.

 Otherwise, the type/message has got no default value.